lucasrennok/Tic_Tac_Toe/v2_with_GUI/README.md

-# Tic Tac Toe V2 With Interface
+# Tic Tac Toe V2 With GUI
-This is the version with an interface made with PySimpleGUI.
+This is the version with a GUI made with PySimpleGUI.

 ## Tic Tac Toe Game